How to Reduce Grocery Bill And Keep Eating Healthy?

 1. Pay with Cash

 Using cash is another non-obvious way to save money on groceries.
-When you see how much money is in your wallet, you will spend less than if you use a credit or debit card.
+When you see how much money is in your wallet, you will spend less than using a credit or debit card.
+Also, the cash envelope budgeting system can help you switch to cash and avoid overspending.
+Get envelopes where you will put the amount for a specific monthly expense item.

 2. Prepare The Portion You Can Consume at One Meal

-Try to avoid leftovers to reduce the amount of food you throw away each week.
+Avoid leftovers to reduce the amount of food you throw away each week.
 Prepare small portions you can eat at once.
-Have something left from your lunch or dinner?
-Use it for the other meal you will cook later or freeze it for a later date.
-But don’t mess up leftovers with cooking for the week.
+Don’t mess up leftovers with cooking for the week.
 If you prepare more not to waste your time cooking every day, it’s a good idea that works.

 3. Don’t Go Grocery Shopping When You’re Hungry